This Shiny tutorial was made for the R Ladies NYC meetup on May 8, 2018. Thanks to the New York NBA office for hosting!!

 and a server

-defines a webpage that the user interacts with, it controls layout and appearance.
-The server
+that the user interacts with, it controls layout and appearance.
+The

 code.